-Alongside the rest of eastern Poland, Vilnius was occupied by Soviet forces at the start of the Second World War.
-Over 55,000 Jews lived in the city, and an additional 15,000 Jewish refugees from German-occupied Poland sought refuge in Vilnius during that time.
+Vilnius was occupied by Soviet forces at the start of the Second World War.
+Over 55,000 Jews lived in the city, and an additional 15,000 Jewish refugees from German-occupied Poland sought refuge in Vilnius during this time.
 However, on June 22, 1941, Germany attacked the Soviet army, ultimately marking the invasion of eastern Europe.
 Just three days later, Vilnius was occupied by the Nazis.

 The German army issued anti-Jewish decrees that forbid Jews from walking on the sidewalks, entering restaurants, and going to schools.
-In September 1941, they annexed several streets in the city centre, creating a section for the Vilnius Ghetto.
+In September 1941, they annexed several streets in the city center, in what became a section for the Vilnius Ghetto.

 Jewish families were forced to move into the ghetto.
 They lived in very tight quarters, often sharing small rooms with a dozen other people.
 Two ghettos were created in Vilnius – Jews unable to work, including the sick and elderly, were sent to ghetto #2, and were deployed to Ponary with the help of Lithuanian auxiliaries.

 Jews in ghetto #1 were forced into labour in factories or construction sites outside of the ghetto, while others were sent to labour camps in the Vilnius region.
 The ghetto was liquidated in late September 1943.